 - Complete an admission application online at: www. sanjac.edu/first-steps or in person at the Welcome Center.
 No application fee.
 No cost.

-- On campus, see a counselor in the Welcome Center to take the placement exam, COMPASS-ESL.
+- On campus, see an Admissions Advisor in the Welcome Center to take the placement exam, Accuplacer-ESL.
 No cost for the exam.

-- Register for classes with the counselor.
+- Register for classes with a Program Advisor.
 Your exam results will determine your level and which classes.
 Students receive college credit hours.

 Residents or Non-residents without High School Diploma or General Education Diploma (GED)

 - Complete an application in the Continuing and Professional Development (CPD) office.
 No application fee.
 No cost.